 Presentations can be supported with a slide deck.
 You'll approach building that PowerPoint deck differently based on the type of presentation, but the fact remains that slides are a helpful supporting tool when presenting.

-Tips for Better PowerPoint Slide Decks
+Tips for Making Better PowerPoint Slide Decks

 If you want to avoid beleaguering your audience with too many details and make slide decks engaging, consider these tips that'll keep your audience interested.